Teeth have a visible part (crown) and an invisible part (root).

 How are implants inserted?

 Implants are inserted under local anaesthetics, after which the surrounding gum tissue is stitched.
-Once the tissue has healed, a crown or bridge can be placed.
-An implant can be placed in such a way that it is either totally covered by the gum or protrudes through the gum.
+After 2-3 months the implant would have fused with your bone, and a crown or bridge can be placed.
 We will, of course, first consult with you to determine the best solution for you.

 Most people do not experience much inconvenience after an implant has been placed.
 You can take ordinary painkillers if you feel any pain or if your gums are sensitive.
 It takes about two to three months for the implant to fuse with your bone.
 During this period you must make sure you do not exert too much pressure on it.
 You may therefore be required to change your diet temporarily.
 We will, of course, give you the necessary advice.

 Once the crown, bridge or prosthesis has been placed, you need to take good care of your teeth.
 We will discuss this with you.
 We will do regular check-ups to closely monitor the condition of your gums and jaw bone.
 If necessary we will take some more X-rays.